saulfrank/dataquality_users/README.md

 install.packages("sqldf")

 ## Ensure the following files are in the same folder:
-•	Data Cleanse 6.R
+1. Data Cleanse 6.R
-•	File_test_run.csv
+2. File_test_run.csv

-## Run the R script: Data Cleanse 6.R
+** Run the R script: Data Cleanse 6.R

 ## The output includes
-1. Correcting the incorrect data against the test cases
+1. Corrections to the data against the test cases: clean_name, clean_email, clean_phone
-2. Creating a data quality map which is a JSON array of what corrections were made
+2. Creating a data quality map which is a JSON array of what corrections were made: data_quality_map
-3. Exception column to flag data that cannot be programmatically corrected and should be fixed at source.
+3. Exception column to flag data that cannot be programmatically corrected and should be fixed at source : name_exception, email_exception, phone_exception

+## File outputs
+1. DQ_output.csv - output from the script.
+2. DQ_exception.csv - Using SQL against data tables, a summary of the exceptions is produced.

 ## Generate test data using node
 Install Node